-- Independent Compensation Committee.
-The Compensation Committee is composed solely of independent directors within the meaning of Nasdaq listing rules relating to compensation committees. - Independent Compensation Consultant.
-In 2017 the Compensation Committee was advised by Semler Brossy, an independent compensation consultant that provides no other services to the company and has no prior relationship with any of the named executive officers. - Competitive Market Assessments.
-The Compensation Committee requests that its independent consultant conduct a review of the company's executive compensation program at least every two years to evaluate whether it is comparable to compensation programs of companies of similar size. - Peer Group Review.
-The competitive market and the peer group of companies used for benchmarking company TSR is carefully reviewed annually by the Compensation Committee with input from its independent consultant.
-Changes to the peer group require Compensation Committee approval. - Annual Stockholder Advisory Vote.
-The company seeks an annual stockholder advisory vote to approve executive compensation, the results of which are considered by the Compensation Committee in determining executive compensation. - Compensation Risk Assessment.
-Company management completes a risk assessment of the company's executive compensation programs annually to evaluate whether they are designed and administered in a manner that discourages undue risk-taking by employees.
-The company's assessment is reviewed by the Compensation Committee. - Double-Trigger Acceleration.
-A "double trigger" is required before severance benefits are paid and equity awards vest in connection with a change in control event. - Limited Perquisites.
-The company does not provide perquisites or other personal benefits to officers or senior employees, such as aircraft for personal use, paid parking spaces, or company cars, with the exception of payment of premiums for accidental death and dismemberment insurance.
-The company's health care and other medical insurance programs and its salaried employee 401(k) Plan are the same for all salaried employees, including officers. - Executive Stock Ownership Guidelines.
-The company has a robust stock ownership policy.
-The company's Chief Executive Officer and President and Chief Operating Officer are required to achieve minimum stock ownership that is five times their respective base salaries and the other named executive officers are required to achieve minimum stock ownership that is two times their respective base salaries. - Clawback Policy.
-The company has an incentive compensation recovery policy to recover compensation earned as a result of fraudulent or illegal conduct. - Hedging Policy.
-Under the company's insider trading policy, directors, officers and employees are prohibited from speculating in company securities or engaging in transactions designed to hedge their ownership interests. - Pledging Policy.
-Under the company's insider trading policy, directors and executive officers are prohibited from pledging company securities as collateral except under limited circumstances and with approval by the Compensation Committee.
+✓ Independent Compensation Committee The Compensation Committee is composed solely of independent directors within the meaning of Nasdaq listing rules relating to compensation committees. ✓ Independent Compensation Consultant In 2019, the Compensation Committee was advised by Semler Brossy, an independent compensation consultant that provides no other services to the company and has no prior relationship with any of the named executive officers. ✓ Competitive Market Assessments The Compensation Committee requests that its independent consultant conduct a review of the company's executive compensation program at least every two years to evaluate whether it is comparable to compensation programs of companies of similar size. ✓ Peer Group Review The competitive market and the peer group of companies used for benchmarking company TSR is carefully reviewed annually by the Compensation Committee with input from its independent consultant.
+Changes to the peer group require Compensation Committee approval. ✓ Annual Stockholder Advisory Vote The company seeks an annual stockholder advisory vote to approve executive compensation, the results of which are considered by the Compensation Committee in determining executive compensation. ✓ Compensation Risk Assessment Company management and the Compensation Committee's independent consultant complete a risk assessment of the company's executive compensation programs annually to evaluate whether they are designed and administered in a manner that discourages undue risk-taking by executives.
+The assessment is reviewed by the Compensation Committee. ✓ Double-Trigger Acceleration A "double trigger" is required before severance benefits are paid and equity awards vest in connection with a change in control event. ✓ Limited Perquisites The company does not provide perquisites or other personal benefits to officers or senior employees, such as aircraft for personal use, paid parking spaces, or company cars, with the exception of payment of premiums for accidental death and dismemberment insurance.
+The company's health care and other medical insurance programs and its salaried employee 401(k) Plan are the same for all salaried employees, including officers. ✓ Executive Stock Ownership Guidelines The company has a robust stock ownership policy.
+The company's Chief Executive Officer and President and Chief Operating Officer are required to achieve minimum stock ownership that is five times their respective base salaries and the other named executive officers are required to achieve minimum stock ownership that is two times their respective base salaries.

+✓ Clawback Policy The company has an incentive compensation recovery policy to recover compensation earned as a result of a material financial restatement that resulted from fraud or misconduct by a company employee. ✓ Hedging Policy Under the company's securities compliance and insider trading policy, directors, officers and employees are prohibited from hedging their ownership interest in company securities. ✓ Pledging Policy Under the company's securities compliance and insider trading policy, directors and executive officers are prohibited from pledging company securities as collateral except under limited circumstances and with approval by the Compensation Committee.

-2017 Stockholder Advisory Vote to approve Executive Compensation
+2019 Stockholder Advisory Vote to approve Executive Compensation

-At our annual meeting of stockholders in May 2017, we held our annual stockholder advisory vote to approve the compensation of our named executive officers (say-on-pay).
-Our stockholders approved the compensation of our named executive officers as described in our 2017 proxy statement with an approval rate of approximately 99% (calculated based on the number of shares voted "For" this proposal divided by the number of shares voted "For" and "Against" this proposal).
-As we evaluated our compensation practices throughout 2017, we considered the strong support our stockholders expressed for our executive compensation program.
+At our annual meeting of stockholders in May 2019, we held our annual stockholder advisory vote to approve the compensation of our named executive officers (say-on-pay).
+Our stockholders approved the compensation of our named executive officers as described in our 2019 proxy statement by over 99% of the votes cast.
+As we evaluated our compensation practices throughout 2019, we considered the strong support our stockholders expressed for our executive compensation program.
 As a result, the Compensation Committee decided to retain our general approach to executive compensation.
-In addition, when determining how often to hold a stockholder advisory to approve executive compensation, the Board took into account the strong preference for an annual vote expressed by our stockholders at our 2017 annual meeting.
-Accordingly, the Board determined that we will hold an annual advisory stockholder vote on the compensation of our named executive officers until the next say-on-pay frequency vote.